Ex-Con Launches Effort to Get on West Virginia Ballot As Third-Party Candidate

 “I know when the Legislature last amended [the law], it thought it had precluded sore losers, but when I researched the issue after that amendment, I concluded that it was not totally clear that it had done so,” he said.
 “There is nothing in the Code, to my knowledge, that is as clear as what the [Secretary of State] says.”

-But no matter how you handicap the legal battle, it’s bad news for Republican nominee and Attorney General Patrick Morrisey, who must continue to wage a two-front war against Manchin and Blankenship so long as the former coal baron has a chance of appearing on the ballot and harvesting some of his near-universal name ID.
+But no matter how you handicap the legal battle, it’s bad news for Republican nominee and attorney general Patrick Morrisey, who must continue to wage a two-front war against Manchin and Blankenship so long as the former coal baron has a chance of appearing on the ballot and harvesting some of his near-universal name ID.
 Morrisey is already trailing the wily incumbent (the most reliable recent poll, from Monmouth, had Manchin up 50-43 among likely voters, and Manchin’s lead increased to nine points with Blankenship in the mix), who has a lot of money to burn going into the home stretch.
 The last thing the GOP needs is a deep-pocketed and vengeful ex-con determined to settle Mitch McConnell’s hash.